Barbara Rothbaum, PhD

 Read Bio →

-Rachel Yehuda, PhD, is an Endowed Professor of Psychiatry and Neuroscience of Trauma.
+Dr. Rachel Yehuda is an Endowed Professor of Psychiatry and Neuroscience of Trauma.
 She is also Director of Mental Health at the James J. Peters Veterans Affairs Medical Center.
 She is a recognized leader in the field of traumatic stress studies, PTSD, and intergenerational trauma.
 In 2020, Dr. Yehuda established and now directs The Parsons Research Center for Psychedelic Healing.

 Read Bio →

-Robin became the Ralph Metzner Distinguished Professorship in Neurology and Psychiatry at University of California, San Francisco in 2021 and founded the Carhart-Harris Lab in 2023.
-He moved to Imperial College London in 2008 after obtaining a PhD in Psychopharmacology from the University of Bristol.
-Robin and his colleagues have completed multimodal human functional neuroimaging studies with LSD, psilocybin, MDMA and DMT, and clinical trials of psilocybin therapy for various disorders, including three trials in depression, - plus trials in anorexia and fibromyalgia syndrome.
-Robin is currently ranked #2 in the world in ‘Psychopharmacology’ for his publications and citations in the past 5 years and #4 in ‘Brain and Cognitive Sciences’ (ScholarGPS).
-He has published in The New England Journal of Medicine (x4), Nature, Nature Medicine, Nature Neuroscience, Cell, Lancet Psychiatry, Science Advances, JAMA Psychiatry, American Journal of Psychiatry, and more.
-He founded the Centre for Psychedelic Research at Imperial College London in April 2019, the first such ‘Centre’ in the world.
-Robin spoke at the World Economic Forum in 2019, was named among the top 31 medical scientists by The Times newspaper in 2020, was listed in TIME magazine’s ‘100 Next’ in 2021, was voted psychedelic researcher of the year in 2021, and was listed in Vox Magazine’s ‘Future 50’ in 2023 - a list of positive change makers.
-Robin signed a book deal with Ebury Publishing and Scribner Books in 2023.
-The book will be published in 2025.
-His current research at UCSF focuses on the mechanisms of action of psilocybin and psilocybin-therapy.
+Dr. Robin Carhart-Harris became the Ralph Metzner Distinguished Professor of Neurology and Psychiatry at the University of California, San Francisco (UCSF) in 2021 and founded the Carhart-Harris Lab in 2023.
+He moved to Imperial College London in 2008 after earning a PhD in Psychopharmacology from the University of Bristol.
+Robin and his colleagues have completed multimodal human functional neuroimaging studies with LSD, psilocybin, MDMA, and DMT, as well as clinical trials of psilocybin therapy for various disorders—including three in depression, plus trials in anorexia and fibromyalgia.
+He is currently ranked #2 globally in ‘Psychopharmacology’ and #4 in ‘Brain and Cognitive Sciences’ (ScholarGPS).
+Robin has published in The New England Journal of Medicine (x4), Nature, Nature Medicine, Nature Neuroscience, Cell, Lancet Psychiatry, Science Advances, JAMA Psychiatry, and The American Journal of Psychiatry.
+He founded the Centre for Psychedelic Research at Imperial in 2019—the first such center in the world.
+Robin has spoken at the World Economic Forum, was listed in TIME magazine’s “100 Next” in 2021, and signed a book deal in 2023 with Ebury Publishing and Scribner, with a book set to release in 2025.
+His current research at UCSF focuses on the mechanisms of action of psilocybin and psilocybin-assisted therapy.